 The figures below display the Net Present Costs for electrification of the example residential building.
-For the reduced rate scenario, a 20% reduction was applied to the Winter Off-Peak portion of the Time of Use rate.

-For new construction, the heat pump scenarios have a lower Net Present Cost for all rates tested.
+For new construction, the heat pump scenario has a lower Net Present Cost for all rates tested.
 This is due to the substantial savings from the elimination of the natural has hookup and piping.
-Although Net Present Costs are lower, additional incentives will help encourage adoption and lower costs across the market.
-The current heat pump rebate of \$400 for the HP water heater and \$300 for the central heat pump (\$700 total) produces a 14% savings in Net Present Costs.

 For end-of-life replacements, the heat pump scenarios have a higher Net Present Cost with the current utility rates.
-With a rate reduction of 20% applied to the Winter Off-Peak potion of the TOU rate, a rebate of \$1,200 for the HP water heater and \$3,400 for the central heat pump (\$4,600 total) is needed to produce a Net Present Cost equivalent to the natural gas replacement option.
+With the time-of-use rate applied, a rebate of \$2,500 is needed to achieve an equivalent Net Present Cost